LongsightGroup/google-drive-lti/README.txt

 1. cd lti-utils; mvn install
 2. cd google-drive-lti; mvn install
 3. cp target/google-drive-lti.war $TOMCAT2/webapps
-4. cd lti-proxy; mvn install
-5. cp target/lti-proxy.war $TOMCAT2/webapps
-6. do a regular sakai build and deploy to $TOMCAT1 Instance
+4. do a regular sakai build and deploy to $TOMCAT1 Instance

 PLEASE REMEMBER TO REVERT THE BELOW CHANGE BEFORE CHECKING IN TO SVN
 HINT: For local development in pom.xml add the <plugin> tag under the <plugins> tag, this will automatically deploy to tomcat. while deploy the project use this build command "mvn clean install sakai:deploy -Dmaven.tomcat.home=$TOMCAT_HOME".